neurobagel/documentation/docs/infrastructure.md

     The `recipes` repo you cloned contains a script [`graphdb_setup.sh`](https://github.com/neurobagel/recipes/blob/main/scripts/graphdb_setup.sh) which runs the first-time setup steps automatically for GraphDB.

-    ??? info "Non-automated options for interacting with the GraphDB backend"

-        1. Directly send HTTP requests to the HTTP REST endpoints of the GraphDB backend e.g. using `curl`.
-GraphDB uses the [RDF4J API](https://rdf4j.org/documentation/reference/rest-api/) specification.
-        2. Use the GraphDB web interface (called [the Workbench](https://graphdb.ontotext.com/documentation/10.0/architecture-components.html)), which offers a more accessible way to manage the GraphDB instance.
-        Once your local GraphDB backend is running you can connect to the Workbench at [http://localhost:7200](http://localhost:7200).
-        The Workbench is well documented on the [GraphDB website](https://graphdb.ontotext.com/documentation/10.0/workbench-user-interface.html).

     Run the script as follows
     (assuming you are in the `recipes/scripts` directory):